-Rosalind Crisp is back at The Drill working with collaborators Peter Fraser, Vic McEwan and Andrew Morrish continuing to share practice and explore similar issues on the ongoing project DIRt (Dance In Regional disasTer zones)
+Rosalind Crisp is back at The Drill working with collaborators Vic McEwan, Peter Fraser and Andrew Morrish, sharing practice and exploring the issues of their ongoing project DIRt (Dance In Regional disasTer zones)

 Date & Location